Wink vs SmartThings vs Vera – who is winner?

 This is the latest addition to the Wink Smart Hubs and features several additions that were not present in the earlier series, the original Wink Hub.
 It is slimmer than the original version and offers better performance.

 Even though they all support S-Wave and Zigbee protocols as well as Clear Connect, Kidde and Lutron, Wink 2 is more advanced.
 It has been equipped with Bluetooth LE radio even though it is not of any practical use right now.
 Wi-Fi radio is also enhanced to work on 5 GHz networks when the older model supports up to 2.4 GHz.

 The good thing with Wink 2 is that it comes with an Ethernet port that makes internet connection fast for a more responsive and seamless connection.
 The Ethernet cable is included.

 Set up is also improved bearing in mind it has auto-discover and an easy guide.
-Unlike the original Wink that you had to ‘discover’ manually, Wink 2 only required you to launch the App and that’s it; the ‘auto-discover’ function gets at work.
+Unlike the original Wink that you had to ‘discover’ manually, Wink 2 only required you to launch the App, and that’s it; the ‘auto-discover’ function gets at work.
 The set up is also guided in detail; you will get it right on the first try.

 Wink focused on security too.
 Lately, there have been concerns about how safe is the information your Smart home gadgets collect and the entire Internet of Things in general.
-The major culprit has been Roomba that is facing allegations of sharing the map of your home.
+The primary culprit has been Roomba that is facing allegations of sharing the map of your home.

 So, if you live in areas with frequent power outages, SmartThings v2 would be the best.
-Also, it lacks USB ports like in SmartThings so future connectivity with other USB devices is limited and is not supported by Google Home.
+Also, it lacks USB ports like in SmartThings, so future connectivity with other USB devices is limited and is not supported by Google Home.

+Is it Worth Upgrading to the Wink 2?
 This is a common question that many homeowners have been asking since the new generation of Wink was released.
 It’s no doubt that Wink 2 offers a lot of more superior features that you will envy.
 If you have the older model, the Ethernet port, and Bluetooth LE among many other extra features should move you.
 The good news is that transitioning between the two is very easy!

-There are two versions of SmartThings; the 1st version STH-ETH-001 and the 2nd version F-H-ETH-001.
+There are two versions of SmartThings.
+There’s the 1st version STH-ETH-001 and the 2nd version F-H-ETH-001.
 If you have SmartThings V1, maybe it’s time you upgrade to the latest version.
-Personally, I had the SmartThings V1 and immediately I saw the 2 during the launch, I shifted immediately to V2.
+I had the SmartThings V1, and immediately I saw the v2 during the launch, I shifted immediately to V2.

 Just like Wink 2, the 2nd version of SmartThings boasts several additions that make it a worthy purchase when buying SmartThings.